-A widening awareness of the need for a co-ordinated Australian approach to water utilisation led to the formation in 1962 of the Australian Water Resources Council by joint action of the Australian and State governments.
-The Council comprises the Australian and State Ministers primarily responsible for water resources, with the Australian Minister for the Environment and Conservation as Chairman, and is serviced by a Standing Committee consisting mainly of the heads of Departments responsible to these Ministers, and by three permanent technical committees with numerous supporting groups.
+A widening awareness of the need for a co-ordinated Australian approach to water utilisation led to the formation in 1962 of the Australian Water Resources Council by joint action of the Commonwealth and State governments.
+The Council comprises the Commonwealth and State Ministers primarily responsibile for water resources, with the Commonwealth Minister for National Resources as Chairman, and is serviced by a Standing Committee consisting mainly of the heads of Departments responsible to these Ministers, and by three permanent technical committees with a number of supporting groups.